Enrolling Allegion Schlage AD locks and PIM modules on the Synergis Cloud Link unit

 Advanced settings dialog box for a Mercury controller in Config Tool.

-Note: You can set up to four different custom presets on your Mercury controller's inputs.
+You can set up to four different custom presets on your Mercury controller's inputs.
 For users upgrading from earlier Security Center versions who have a custom value configured, that preset is listed as Custom 1 in the AD limit rows list.

 7. Click OK at the bottom of the dialog box.